Tummy Tuck: A RealSelf Urban Glossary

 I want to know if I could have my "apron" fat removed now, as it hangs pretty low and prevents me from wearing smaller pants. - Natalee K.

 An article of clothing worn around your belly after surgery to minimize swelling and help your skin keep its new shape.
-Many doctors recommend wearing a binder for at least the first week after your operation.
-Also called a 'body binder.'
+Many doctors recommend wearing a binder for at least the first week after a tummy tuck.
+Also called a body binder, compression garmet (CG), faja, or girdle.

-After a tummy tuck, your surgeon will insert anywhere from 1 to 3 small tubes attached to little plastic bulbs outside your body.
+After a tummy tuck, your surgeon may insert up to three small tubes attached to little plastic bulbs outside your body.
 They're there to keep fluid from building up inside the area that was just treated.
-You'll have to empty or "milk" them a few times a day, and measure how much fluid you collected.
-They stay in anywhere from 3 to 15 or more days.
+You'll empty or "milk" them a few times a day and measure how much fluid you collected.
+Drains typically stay in at least three days and up to two weeks or more.

 My drain keeps getting clogged so I have to milk it often. - helenes transformation